kirubelm1/CodeX/README.md

 <p align="center">
   <img src="assets/New Logo.png" alt="Code Snippet Organizer" width="400">
 </p>
 Easily save, organize, and find your favorite code snippets in one place — never lose track of your useful code again.

+Contributions are welcome!

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/foo`)
+3. Make your changes and test thoroughly
+4. Commit your changes (`git commit -m "Add feature foo"`)
+5. Push to the branch (`git push origin feature/foo`)
+6. Open a Pull Request

 ## 📦 Tech Stack